In the macro-fruit era,

 Stegosaurus as a proof of group evolution

 The fact that stegosaurus’ brains is mostly located in the “hips” is a fairly good proof of group or species evolution.
-And if there is no such thing as group evolution (as Mr. Selfish Gene so emphatically declares) why did this dinosaur Family evolve an alternate post-death brain?
+And if there is no such thing as group evolution, why did this dinosaur family evolve (or keep) an alternate post-death brain?
 I mean, clearly a Stegosaurus is not going to reap anything but a group benefit for harming a predator once its head was bitten off.
 Clearly evolution is also driven by forces that apply to networks and groups.

 Violent lizard tails spasms